Machine Wallet Guardrails

 - Validate the payment request against the loaded PolicyGrant

-- Validate against the loaded SBA (amount, destination, session balance)
+- Validate against session budget (amount, destination, session balance)

 - Use

-createSignedPaymentAuthorizationwith the policy decision and intent - Never sign if any check fails
+createSignedBudgetAuthorizationwith the policy decision - Never sign if any check fails

 Bounded Authorization